learninglab-dev/the-resources/data/work/realityLab-unity-scripting-tutorials.md

 ## Printing Messages with Common Inputs
 Learn how to print messages to the console using three common forms of input (keyboard press, mouse click, and collision).
 Useful for debugging, and as a first step / foundation for most other scripts.

-**[Print Message on Keyboard Press & Mouse Click.](https://youtu.be/2Vdnk1WNIHI)** Get Unity to send you a message whenever you press a key on the keyboard or click the mouse.
+**[Print Message on Keyboard Press.](https://youtu.be/2Vdnk1WNIHI)** Get Unity to send you a message whenever you press a key on the keyboard.

+**[Print Message on Mouse Click.](https://youtu.be/2Vdnk1WNIHI)** Get Unity to send you a message whenever you click the mouse.

 **Print Message on Collision with Object.** Get Unity to send you a message whenever your controller runs into an object in the game world.